-There are two different ways you can enjoy Christmas at the Biltmore House & Garden; the Daytime Celebration and the Candlelight Tour.
+If you are visiting Asheville during the Christmas season, one of the things you really should do is a Biltmore Christmas tour.
+There are two different ways you can enjoy Christmas at the Biltmore Estate & Garden: the Daytime Celebration and the Candlelight Tour.

 Biltmore Estate, located in Asheville, North Carolina is the closest thing America has to a castle.
 Built in the 1890’s for George Vanderbuilt, this mansion is the largest privately owned home in the United States.

 The home contains 35 bedrooms, 43 bathrooms, and 65 fireplaces.
 Each room is filled with period pieces and family mementos.
 You will feel as though you have stepped back into early 1900’s.